HewlettPackard/hpe-grafana-clusterview-panel/README.md

 # Clusterview Grafana Plugin

-A plugin for grafana that provides a dense view of data points.
+A plugin for Grafana that provides a dense view of data points.

 ![Screenshot](doc/img/dashboard.png)